The Aitareya Upanishad English Translation

 Hence, even gods (compared here to sense organs) are subject to hunger and thirst.
 Since they cannot make food for themselves, they face even a greater predicament.
 For their nourishment, they depend upon the body, which is symbolically equal to the mortal world.
 The verses 2-3 contain the rudimentary notions of the evolution of human body from primitive life forms such as a four footed animal like cow or a horse, which were not found suitable for the functioining of the sense orgas.
 Hence, they pressed the creator for more suitable body and were happy with the human body.

 4. Fire becoming speech entered the mouth.
 Air becoming breath entered the nostrils.
 The sun becoming sight entered the eyes.
 The directions of space, becoming hearing entered the ears.
 Plants and trees becoming hair, entered the skin.
 The moon becoming mind, entered the heart.
 Death becoming the outgoing breath, entered the navel.
-Water becoming semen, entered the reproductive organs.
+Water becoming male fluid entered the reproductive organs.

 Here we have a detailed account of how the elements transformed into various parts of the body.
 Fire became speech.
 Air became breath.
 Light became the eyes.
 Thus the five elements provided the material for the emergence of the sense organs. the moon is the source of the mind.
 In the macrocosm it is compared to the world of ancestors.
 Intelligence is usually compared to Brahman, which is however not mentioned here.
 Death is always related to the outgoing breath, because when breath departs from the body a person dies.
 So the outgoing movement of the breath is naturally tied to death.
-Semen is generally compared to water because according to Vedic beliefs water is the source of all life.
+The seminal fluid is generally compared to water because according to Vedic beliefs water is the source of all life.
 The souls that fall from the world of ancestors enter the plants through water.
-Then when those plants are consumed by humans and animals they enter those bodies and travel into the region where semen is produced.
+Then when those plants are consumed by humans and animals they enter those bodies and travel into the region where male seed is produced.

 5. To Him hunger and thirst said, " Please find out an abode for us also."
 And he replied, "For you I create a place in these divinities and make you both co-sharers with them."
 Therefore whatever offering is made to a divinity, hunger and thirst co-share it with the divinity.